dharmab/8492sqdn.net/content/guides/combat-sim/bfm/index.md

 To find your aircraft's optimal turn rate, use an Energy-Manueverability Diagram.
 A user named "Contact Light" computed and published E-M diagrams for many DCS aircraft in 2023.
 I have mirrored the diagrams PDF [here](docs/em.pdf).
 The key number is the _maximum sustained turn speed_.
 The exact number varies with altitude/pressure.
 You should memorize this number at several altitudes that you expect to fight at.

 For quick reference, here is a table of approximate Sustained Turn Speeds for some popular aircraft.
-These err on the slightly slow side to give beginners more margin of error, at the tradeoff of slighly suboptimal turn rate.
+These err on the slightly slow side to give beginners more margin of error, at the tradeoff of slightly suboptimal turn rate.
+Higher speeds can provide a slightly better turn rate, but going too fast while turning can result in a rapid and catastrophic loss of energy.

 Module|Speed
 -|-